arin-paliwal/Data-Structures-and-Algorithms/README.md

 # Data-Structures-and-Algorithms
-This Repository contains codes I solve using practicing DSA (through Java).
+This Repository contains codes I solve using practicing DSA and I am using for preparing for my interviews.
 These codes are easy to understand and are well arranged.

 Use these changes to commit
 - 1. Added in Java